 - Store in an airtight container.

-- Arrowroot powder is used instead of an egg.
+- Arrowroot powder is used instead of eggs.
 Just mix it with the other liquid ingredient for almost the same result.

 - Molasses pairs very well with ginger and gives an intense flavor and dark appearance to your gingerbread cookies.